emerging-welfare/Location-Recognition-Tools/README.md

  * The token-per-line format (Aceconllformat) corpus with word tokenization and sentence tokenization applied.
 Nltk tools are used.
 Metadata is deleted in the default version.

  #### tokperlineCorpus file
  This file contains 427, 4061, 5506 tokens tagged with LOC, ORG, GPE respectively.
+Same file tagged in BIO format is named tokperlineCorpusBIO

  #### ACEconllformat file

 This file is the output of the final version of the converter.
-This is our current corpus we are using for Location Recognition.
+This is the output when we change the                                                     entity tags to fit the conll tags.

 ### Tool 2: Results and accuracy calculator